AbrahamNdiwa/AbrahamNdiwa/README.md

 # Hi there, I'm Abraham Ndiwa👋

 ## 🚀 About Me
-I'm a passionate **Software Quality Engineer** and **Full-Stack Developer** based in Queensland, Australia, with a strong foundation in Information Technology and 2+ years of professional testing experience at Microsoft through Techno Brain Group Kenya.
+Results-driven Software Test Engineer & Full-Stack Developer with proven expertise in enterprise-level testing at Microsoft and comprehensive development skills across modern tech stacks.
+Currently based in Queensland, Australia, I bring a unique combination of rigorous quality assurance methodologies and hands-on development experience to deliver robust, scalable solutions.

 🎓 **Education:** Masters & Bachelors in Information Technology
 🏆 **Achievement:** Winner of "Feather in My Cap" award for exceptional KPI performance